appfoundry/DRYLogging/README.md

 id<DRYLogger> logger = [DRYLoggerFactory loggerWithName:@"FancyLogger"];
 ```

 If you want your messages to appear on the console, add the console appender to the root logger.
-Adding the appender on the root logger, makes sure all loggers will append their messages to the console
+Adding the appender on
+the root logger, makes sure all loggers can append their messages too.

 ```Objective-C
 id <DRYLoggingMessageFormatter> formatter = [DRYBlockBasedLoggingMessageFormatter formatterWithFormatterBlock:^NSString *(DRYLoggingMessage *message) {